kat-billings/liftoff-assignments/P2-Project_Outline/README.md

 ### Features
 - __Login:__ Users can login or logoff.
 If a user is logged in, they have access to a history page.
 - __Pomodoro Timer:__ An adjustable timer.
 The default is a 25 minute timer.
 The timer can be used without logging in, but if the user is logged in, they can add tags to the block.
   - __Break Timer:__ A timer that does not count towards the day's total.
 Shows up after a pomodoro timer has ended.
 Set to five minutes as default, unless the user has just completed thier 4th/8th/12th/etc. pomodoro block of that day, where it will be set to 15 minutes.
 - __History:__ Logged in users can track how much time they have spent focusing by day.
 A graph of the current month will be the default view, but users can choose to see past months, as well.
 - __Tags:__ Users can add tags when they start a pomodoro timer to label what they will be working on.
 The user can filter the history page to see how much time they've spent working on a specific tag.
+- __Goal:__ Logged in users can set a daily goal.
+The website will indicate if the current day's goal has been completed or not, and the history graph will show if the goal for past days had been met.
 ### Technologies
 - Java
 - SQL